MHandley10/arrayProject/README.md

 ## Items to complete

-**Merge Sort**
-To complete this I need to create the merge sort algorithm and then implement it into Java

-*Deadline = 18/03/2022*

 **Testing for Merge Sort**
 To be completed alongside and built upon after completion of initial program